joakim/git-easy/Readme.md

 ## Tricks

 Wherever `branch` is an argument, one can either specify a direct branch name, e.g. `fancy-branch`.
-Or one can specify a branch within a group as two arguments, e.g. `features new-stuff` resulting in the branch `features/new-stuff`.
+Or one can specify a branch within a group as two arguments, e.g. `feature new-stuff` resulting in the branch `feature/new-stuff`.
 This feels just as nice as the number of milliseconds saved when typing the command – try it!

 ```bash
 $ git start feature fun-experiment